jorix/OL-FeaturePopups/README.md

  * Documenting.
  * More constructor options?
  * Show a popup of a single feature from  a popup of a list of features.
- * Show popups of a clustered features as a list features.
+ * Show hover popups of a clustered features.

 The beginnings
 --------------